StackVista/stackstate-docs/setup/security/rbac/rbac_roles.md

 ---
-description: StackState Self-hosted
+description: Rancher Observability Self-hosted
 ---

 # Roles

 ## Overview

-Every user in StackState needs to have a subject and a set of [permissions](rbac_permissions.md) assigned; this combination is called a role.
+Every user in Rancher Observability needs to have a subject and a set of [permissions](rbac_permissions.md) assigned; this combination is called a role.
 A role describes a group of users that can access a specific data set.
-StackState ships with a set of predefined roles and you can also create roles to match your needs.
+Rancher Observability ships with a set of predefined roles and you can also create roles to match your needs.

 ## Predefined roles

-There are four roles predefined in StackState:
+There are four roles predefined in Rancher Observability:

 * **Administrator** - has full access to all views and has all permissions, except for platform management.
 * **Platform Administrator** - has platform management permissions and access to all views.
-* **Power User** - typically granted to a user that needs to configure StackState for a team\(s\), but won't manage the entire StackState installation.
+* **Power User** - typically granted to a user that needs to configure Rancher Observability for a team\(s\), but won't manage the entire Rancher Observability installation.
-* **Kubernetes Troubleshooter** - has all permissions required to use StackState for troubleshooting, including the ability to enable/disable monitors, create custom views and use the Cli.
+* **Kubernetes Troubleshooter** - has all permissions required to use Rancher Observability for troubleshooting, including the ability to enable/disable monitors, create custom views and use the Cli.
-* **Guest** - has read-only access to StackState.
+* **Guest** - has read-only access to Rancher Observability.

-The permissions assigned to each predefined StackState role can be found below.
+The permissions assigned to each predefined Rancher Observability role can be found below.
 For details of the different permissions and how to manage them using the `stac` CLI, see [Role based access control (RBAC) permissions](/setup/security/rbac/rbac_permissions.md)

 {% tabs %}
 {% tab title="Administrator" %}